 A park's general management plan defines a long-range (10- to 20-year) planning and management strategy to protect and preserve the site’s natural and cultural resources and provide access to land- and water-based public recreation and educational opportunities.

-Join the DNR at a virtual public meeting 6-7:30 p.m.
-Monday June 23, to learn about and share feedback on a new draft general management plan for the park.
-DNR staff will present an overview of the draft plan, proposed park improvements and the planning process, followed by an opportunity for people to ask questions and provide comment.
-Advance registration is required.
+The DNR held a June 23 virtual public meeting on the new draft general management plan for the park.
+DNR staff presented an overview of the draft plan, proposed park improvements and the planning process, followed by an opportunity for people to ask questions and provide comment.

-For those unable to attend, the meeting will be recorded and posted online approximately one week after the event.
-An interactive public input survey also is available through July 13 for people to provide feedback.
+For those unable to attend, the meeting was recorded and an interactive public input survey is open through July 13 for people to provide feedback.

 Take interactive public input survey »